 as it appears to have devoted each show to one topic.
 A spin-

-Topics ranging from unemployment, drugs, sexuality, family issues, to video games and nightlife were dealt with by the people who they affected and actively participated in, approached and made in a more mature fashion than the later "yoof" programming made by media professionals.
+Topics ranging from unemployment, drugs, sexuality, family issues, to video games and nightlife, dealt with by the people who they influenced, affected and actively participated in, approached and made in a more mature and relevant fashion than the later "yoof" programming made by media professionals.

 Sadly, the format of this show would later prove ripe for satire by the "better educated" writers of The Young Ones and Not The Nine O'Clock News.